-- In agriculture, hundreds of farmers and groups are successfully enhancing biodiversity while also increasing productivity and employment potential though organic farming systems.
-In Zaheerabad area of Andhra Pradesh, Dalit women have demonstrated that biologically diverse farming, linked to a people-centered public distribution system, can considerably enhance livelihoods, employment and the nutritional status of the poorest people. - ♠ In water development, experiments in diverse agroclimatic conditions show that decentralised water harvesting with catchment protection can produce enough for drinking and agriculture, while actually regenerating and maintaining biological diversity.
-In Alwar district of Rajasthan, for instance, several hundred villages have boosted agricultural production and eradicated drought, through a network of small checkdams (johads), regenerated catchment forests, and helped revive disappearing catchment forests, and helped revive disappearing wildlife populations. - ♠ In tourism, residents of the Rathong Chu and Khangchendzonga region of Sikkim have moved towards an ecologically sensitive model of visitation that provides sustained benefits to local people and fisherfolk at sites in Goa have protected turtle nesting sites as these attract the discerning tourist. - ◆ In industry, several experiments with small-scale units using natural dyes, medicinal plants, non-timber forest produce and other biological resources, are demonstrating that sustainable use is possible and desirable.
-In the Biligiri Hills of Karnataka, for instance, the Vivekananda Girijan Kalyana Kendra has worked with Soliga tribal co-operatives to manage sustainable harvests of medicinal plants, and process them into saleable products.
+• In agriculture, hundreds of farmers and groups are successfully enhancing biodiversity while also increasing productivity and employment potential through organic farming systems.
+In Zaheerabad area of Andhra Pradesh, Dalit women have demonstrated that biologically diverse farming, linked to a people-centred public distribution system, can considerably enhance livelihoods, employment and the nutritional status of the poorest people (see article on Agriculture, in this issue).

+In water development, experiments in diverse agro-climatic conditions show that decentralised water harvesting with catchment protection can provide enough for drinking and agriculture, while actually regenerating and maintaining biological diversity.
+In Alwar district of Rajasthan, for instance, several hundred villages have boosted agricultural production and eradicated drought, through a network of small checkdams (johads), regenerated catchment forests, and helped revive disappearing wildlife populations.

+• In tourism, residents of the Rathong Chu and Khangchendzonga region of Sikkim have moved towards an ecologically sensitive model of visitation that provides sustained benefits to local people and fisherfolk at sites in Goa have protected turtle nesting sites as these attract the discerning tourist.

+Left: Gond adivasi in Mendha (Lekha), Maharashtra, successfully establishing community-controlled natural resource management and livelihood generation in tune with nature.

+Below: Hill top lake in Nako, one of the highest round-the-year habitated villages of the world.
+In the harsh, almost rainless, high altitude desert of Kinnaur, local communities have channelled the snow melt from the high peaks, over kilometres.
+With this sole source of water they've grown an oasis of some of India's most amazing almonds, apples, apricots and diverse crops.

+In industry, several experiments with small-scale units using natural dyes, medicinal plants, non-timber forest produce and other biological resources, are demonstrating that sustainable use is possible and desirable.
+In the Biligiri Hills of Karnataka, for instance, the Vivekananda Girijan Kalyana Kendra has worked with Soliga tribal cooperatives to manage sustainable harvests of medicinal plants, and process them into saleable products.

 There are, however, some sectors of our "globalising" economy that remain largely immune to the demands of sustainability.
 In energy development, for instance, scientists like A.K.N.
-Reddy and groups like PRAYAS have suggested alternatives focusing on efficiency in production and
+Reddy and groups like PRAYAS have suggested alternatives focusing on efficiency in production and distribution, and nonconventional sources, but these remain neglected by the decisionmakers.
+Infrastructure development, in particular ports, expressways and so on, have a long way to go to build in environmental concerns.